mhorpheus/test/DFIR-Triage-Scoping.md

 - Client expectations and goals for X-Force IR
 - Information exchange points:
 - Next steps proposed by X-Force IR and who is their owner (but this is not detailed as action tracker)
+- Number of hours left from subscription and if in a close timeframe, when a roll over date is.
+Optionally how to engage or recommendation to engage into commercial discussion if there is not enough hours to cover incident or you predict that there may be not enough hours.
 - Approximation of number of hours needed.
 	- TODO: a clear (predefined) statement is needed to have proper working around the fact that this is
 		- approximate value